Mission

 Funding

-JP is funded through membership subscriptions and charitable donations.
-Member support enables JP to maintain its web presence and produce new content, and keeps it free from annoying advertisements that distract readers and cheapen our message.
-JP is registered in the United States as a 501(c)(3) non-profit organization.
+JP is funded through membership subscriptions, sales of e-books from the JP Bookstore, and donations.
+Member support enables JP to maintain its web presence, produce new content, and keeps it free from annoying advertisements that distract readers and cheapen its message.

 Want to learn more about Jerusalem Perspective?
 Click here to visit our FAQ’s page.